roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Oh!
 No!
 I can't!'
 Jane cried, and slumped against Margaret's shoulder.
 Margaret automatically wrapped her arms around the woman.
 She shushed Jane, trying to comfort her, or at least quieten the unpleasant keening noise.

  'You need the morning after pill,' Margaret thoughtfully said.
-Report_Story #3